tiagosiebler/bybit-api/README.md

     // Note: As of Jan 2025, demo trading only supports consuming events, it does
     // NOT support the WS API.
     // demoTrading: false,

+    // If you want your own event handlers instead of the default ones with logs,
+    // disable this setting and see ws-api-client example for more details.
+    // attachEventListeners: false
   }
 );